technicalarya0/Food-Delivery-App-Clone/README.md

-## Zomato Clone: Your Food Delivery App
+##Food Delivery App

-**Zomato Clone is food delivery app clone; it's a journey into culinary discovery and a celebration of deliciousness.
-Get ready to tantalize your taste buds with Zomato Clone, a React and Redux-powered food delivery app that delivers delicious experiences straight to your fingertips.**
+**Food Delivery App Clone is food delivery app clone; it's a journey into culinary discovery and a celebration of deliciousness.
+Get ready to tantalize your taste buds with Food Delivery App Clone, a React and Redux-powered food delivery app that delivers delicious experiences straight to your fingertips.**

 **Features:**